ayyoung994/Benchmarking-AlphaFold_JCIM/analysis/02_5FWJ_apo/03_ligand_behavior/scripts/README.md

 ### 5. Ligand RMSD

-Ligand heavy-atom RMSD was calculated for `DOL_heavy` using the fitted trajectory (`md_fit_ligand.xtc`).
+Ligand heavy-atom RMSD was calculated for `DOL_heavy` using the fitted trajectory, `md_fit_ligand.xtc`.
 During `gmx rms`, `JmjC_ChainB_CA` was used as the least-squares fit group and `DOL_heavy` was used as the RMSD calculation group.

-This analysis was used to monitor the positional stability of the ligand heavy atoms relative to the JmjC region of chain B over the simulation.
+This analysis was used to monitor ligand heavy-atom positional and conformational changes relative to the JmjC region of chain B over the simulation.

 - Script: `05_ligand_rmsd.sh`

 ### 6. Ligand center-of-mass distance

-The center-of-mass (COM) distance between `DOL_heavy` and `Pocket_JmjCB` was calculated using `gmx distance` on the fitted trajectory (`md_fit_ligand.xtc`).
+The center-of-mass distance between `DOL_heavy` and `Pocket_JmjCB` was calculated using `gmx distance` on the fitted trajectory, `md_fit_ligand.xtc`.

-This analysis was used to monitor the relative position of the ligand with respect to the consensus pocket over the simulation.
+This analysis was used to monitor ligand proximity to the predefined pocket region over the simulation.

 - Script: `06_ligand_com_distance.sh`

 ### 7. Ligand–protein hydrogen bonds

-Hydrogen bonds were calculated between `DOL_heavy` and `Pocket_JmjCB` using `gmx hbond` on the fitted trajectory (`md_fit_ligand.xtc`).
+Hydrogen bonds were calculated between `DOL_heavy` and `Pocket_JmjCB` using gmx hbond on the fitted trajectory, `md_fit_ligand.xtc`.
 During the analysis, `DOL_heavy` was used as the reference selection and `Pocket_JmjCB` was used as the target selection.

-This analysis was used to monitor hydrogen-bonding interactions between the ligand and the consensus pocket region over the simulation.
+This analysis was used to monitor hydrogen-bonding patterns between the ligand and the predefined pocket region over the simulation.

 - Script: `07_ligand_hbond.sh`